abhinav-nath/all-about-kafka/code/simple-producer-and-consumer/kafka-consumer-analysis.md

 ConsumerB - key: [apple8] value: [this is message #8] partition: [1] offset: [5]
 ```

-> **Observation**: There are 2 partition and two consumers.
+> **Observation**: There are 2 partitions and two consumers.
 Each message has a different key.
 > Each message goes to either of two partitions (0 or 1 based on the partitioning logic).
 > Partition 0 is assigned to ConsumerA and Partition 1 is assigned to ConsumerB.
 > So ConsumerA gets all the messages from Partition 0 and